andrewsng/CPS/README.md

 # CPS
 A C++ to Postscript conversion project.

-Development tasks and progress can be seen on the [Project Tasks](https://github.com/uaf372/CPS/projects/1) Kanban board.

 # Shape Classes

 Shape.hpp contains
-	A virtual class base which contains a height weight and toPostScript funtions Multiple shape classes with constructors and toPostScript funtions based off of the main vitual shape class Multiple compound shape classes that reference the shape classes using pointers Shareed pointers to each of the classes
+	A virtual class base which contains a height weight and toPostScript functions Multiple shape classes with constructors and toPostScript functions based off of the main virtual shape class Multiple compound shape classes that reference the shape classes using pointers Shared pointers to each of the classes

 Shape.cpp contains
-	toPostScript funtions and constructor funcitons for the different shape and compound shapes
+	toPostScript functions and constructor functions for the different shape and compound shapes

 # Tests